(Updated 2018) by Lee Martin MSc RD

 You need to make sure the investigations below have all returned negative!
+Ensuring the investigations listed below have been completed are recommended worldwide in the management of IBS and in the UK are included in the NICE 2017 IBS Management Guidelines.
 Read our information sheet on what to do “Before the low FODMAP diet” for clarification.

 Good news!
 The first ever book dedicated to reintroducing FODMAPs is now available to purchase on Amazon.
 The book is titled ‘Re-challenging and Reintroducing FODMAPs – A self-help guide to the entire reintroduction phase of the low FODMAP diet’.
 Click on the logo for more details.

 We recently travelled around the world and blogged about following a modified low FODMAP diet.
 See more on our FODMAP travel section.